 Everyone needs a wellness manifesto to make the practices of wellness both regular and real.
 Used as a personal strategy, it’s what grounds you and helps your body and mind remain healthy and thrive.
 But how to build an optimal wellness manifesto is not obvious for most of us.
 Nor is it the same for each person.

 Six Key Principles offer a roadmap for building and sustaining a lifelong wellness manifesto that can be tailored to your individual needs.
 Though simple and straightforward, these seminal concepts are transformative when embraced and practiced over time.

 True strength lies in knowing who you are.

 Self-awareness is the conscious knowledge of your thoughts, feelings, motives and desires.
 It includes your capacity for introspection and the ability to recognize yourself and your behaviors.
-Self-awareness — with focused energy — equals attention.
-This is the basis for self-healing.
+Self-awareness, coupled with focused energy creates an attentive mind.
+And when you have an attentive mind you can change how you think, feel, move, speak and behave.
+This is the power of self-healing.

-Self-awareness helps you to know when you are in balance or out of balance, and how to discern what it is that you are experiencing.
-By learning how to go deeper into the power of your own awareness — you can activate the system of healing that is already within you and you can depend on everyday.
+When you are self-aware, you know when you are in balance — or out of balance — and how to recognize what you’re experiencing.
+By learning how to access self-awareness, you can activate the healing system that is already within you.

 Principle # 2

 The Mind-Body Connection

 Mind doesn’t dominate the body, it “becomes” the body — body and mind are one.

 Why is a holistic approach so important for your health?
 And what does it mean for self-healing?